c0c0n3/ome-smuggler/docs.src/content/deployment/configuration.md

     ./gradlew assemble :packager:release

 (use `gradlew.bat` on Windows.)
-The files you've just edited are now into the server jar file contained in each and every distribution bundle generated in
+The files you've just edited are now embedded into the server jar file contained in each and every distribution bundle generated in